Skparab1/server/README.md

 - use js to send issue using github api
   - works!
-- github actions workflow to update index.html
+- github actions workflow to update index.html based on issue metadata

 - process
   - auth with github api